secondborn-fromDeath/Best-kernel/README.md

 better than even loonix.

 # Features
-Drivers run on ring 3 and interface with devices through system calls, supports driver hotplugging ("protocol" "drivers" included), *most* drivers can omitted at boot using a simple configuration file, same goes for settings such as the maximum file descriptors a process may hold or the number of threads for a process.
+Drivers run on ring 3 and interface with devices through system calls, supports driver hotplugging ("protocol" "drivers" included), supports one driver handling multiple devices, *most* drivers can be omitted at boot using a simple configuration file, same goes for settings such as the maximum file descriptors a process may hold or the number of threads for a process.
 At boot the kernel is loaded directly and performs the initialization duties, so you dont need to waste disk space with a huge bootloader.

 # Support